ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Delete Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method bulkDevicesRemove() can be used delete multiple devices from Internet of Things Foundation, each request can contain a maximum of 512KB.
+Method deleteMultipleDevices() can be used to delete multiple devices from Internet of Things Foundation, each request can contain a maximum of 512KB.
 For example,

 .. code:: java